kennethzhg/CS50-Assignment---HTML-CSS-webpage/README.md

 I am still new to coding, so there are some issues and ideas I have.

 Current issues:
 - text size do not auto-fit the div dimensions (my intended div height is between the top and bottom strings of the bamboo scroll).
+This will cause text to overflow if I input longer quotes (see 'Ideas' below).
 I am still trying to figure out if I need JavaScript to inject this dynamism.
 - there are some inconsistencies in the Chinese font.
 This is beyond me as I am not the creator of the font package.

 Ideas: